 Research aside, the fundamental basis of any good Internet marketing strategy is high quality content.
 Without great content it will be difficult or expensive to generate a flow of highly targeted, high converting Web traffic.

-Your plan will need to include a content publishing strategy based on SEO and market research, as well as in-depth research into competitors, and the level of competition in your niche.
+Your plan will need to include a content publishing strategy based on SEO and online marketing strategies as well as in-depth research into competitors and the level of competition in your niche.

 5. Operational plan